 “I was fortunate to find such an accomplished mentor to share her editing skills and practical knowledge with me.
 Heather set up weekly sessions that included hands-on editing and homework.
 These one-hour sessions were followed up with review and advice.
 Her lessons were concise and helpful, and questions were encouraged.
 I enjoyed learning in a one-on-one environment that was mindful of my goals and abilities.”

 In addition to my group classes, I offer more intensive, tailored coaching to individual writers.
 This one-on-one work can include any or all of the following services:

 - helping a writer get unstuck

-- providing questions and suggestions that give a writer new clarity and focus on a writing project
+- providing questions and suggestions that give a writer new clarity and focus

 - editing existing content